 Exposure to chemicals, diseases and drugs can also leave your dogs liver in bad health.
 Liver disease may be inherited in some breeds like the American and English Cocker spaniels, as well as dog breeds with excessive inbreeding.

 There are many things to look out for when trying to catch signs of liver disease or other harmful liver problems.

-like worms or a dental infection.
+Some of these symptoms can be mistaken for other common dog health problems like worms or a dental infection.
 Take your dog to a veterinarian if you see any of these signs occurring.

 The early a liver problem is caught the easier it is to cure.
-Some Dogs Liver dysfunctions can be treated and reversed if found early enough through diet and Regular Exercise.
+Some Dogs Liver dysfunctions can be treated and reversed if found early enough through diet and regular exercise.